 Miranda has also served as visiting professor at several universities in Italy and at Texas A&M University, Oklahoma State University and Tufts University in Medford, Mass.
 He and his wife, Jeanne Duflot Miranda, have three children.

-Vice President for Advancement Brett Anderson is a 1987 alumnus of Colorado State University.
-He returned to his alma mater after a successful business career as managing partner of global business and technology company Accenture.
-As vice president, he supervises fundraising efforts surrounding The Campaign for Colorado State University, oversees alumni and donor relations, and works to build the University’s profile and relationship with key constituent groups.
 As an alumnus and volunteer, Anderson has a long history of involvement and service at Colorado State, including chairing the Corporate and Foundation Relations Committee and the University’s Development Council.
 He served on the Mechanical Engineering Advisory Panel, received the Colorado State Personal Service Award, and the 2004 College of Engineering Distinguished Alumni Award.
 He has also been an active volunteer with the CSU Alumni Association.
-Before his appointment as vice president, Anderson served as a consultant to CSU in the Denver area, leading efforts to strengthen Colorado State’s presence in Denver and building strong connections among Denver-area alumni.
+Before his appointment at CSU, Anderson served as a consultant to CSU in the Denver area, leading efforts to strengthen Colorado State’s presence in Denver and building strong connections among Denver-area alumni.

 Patrick J. Burns